ig-perez/nlp-roadmap/README.md

 # nlp-roadmap
-An exploration of the principal NLP concepts in Jupyter Notebooks
+An exploration of the main NLP concepts in Jupyter Notebooks and Python Code